choldgraf/jupyter-book-DEPRECATED/content/guide/02_setup.md

 3. (optionally) **Install Ruby and the Jekyll plugin.**

+   If you want to build and preview the site locally, you'll need Ruby and Jekyll.
    [See the Jekyll docs](https://jekyllrb.com/docs/installation/) for information on this.
    As well as the [GitHub gh-pages documentation](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) for more information on how Jekyll and GitHub interact.

+   Make sure you run `bundle install` from the jupyter-book root so that you install its required dependencies!

 ## Deploying a JupyterHub

 If you wish, you may deploy a JupyterHub alongside your textbook.
-This way, students can access the Jekyll markdown version of your course material, but can click the "interact" links at the top of each page and be taken to a live Jupyter Notebook running on a JupyterHub.
+This way, for pages that are built from Jupyter Notebooks, students can click the "interact" links at the top of each page and be taken to a live Jupyter Notebook running on your JupyterHub.

 The easiest way to set up a JupyterHub is to follow [The Littlest JupyterHub guide](https://the-littlest-jupyterhub.readthedocs.io/en/latest/index.html).
 This is a straightforward deployment of JupyterHub on a single VM, and is suitable for